jiahecui/SenAOReFoc/paper/paper.md

 SenAOReFoc aims to fill this gap and to make closed-loop sensorbased AO and remote focusing more easily accessible to the microscopy community.
 It has been designed for open development and easy integration into existing adaptive optical microscopes with a simple and user-friendly architecture.
+It has also been tested on different operating systems (Windows / macOS / Linux) for sake of generality.
+However, we note that SenAOReFoc is a control software, and the performance of the closed-loop AO correction procedure is inevitably dependent on the state of the optical system.
-User controllable system parameters can be freely accessed and modified in a separate configuration file that is loaded upon software initialisation, and parameters that require continuous user input can be modified from the GUI.
-Parameters calculated when running the software, as well as important result data, are grouped and saved in a separate HDF5 file that can be read with HDFView software.
-Finally, SenAOReFoc takes care of some reported issues in the field, such as the thermal effects of electromagnetic DMs [@Bitenc2017OpticsExpress], and obscured search blocks in the case of severely distorted pupils [@Dong2018OpticsExpress, @Ye2015OpticsExpress, @cui_j_2020_3885508].
+Finally, SenAOReFoc takes care of some reported issues in the field, such as the thermal effects of electromagnetic DMs [@Bitenc2017OpticsExpress], and obscured search blocks in the case of severely distorted pupils [@Dong2018OpticsExpress; @Ye2015OpticsExpress; @cui_j_2020_3885508].

 # Example usage

-Three examples are given for automated AO performance characterisations of the reflectance confocal microscope described in [@Cui2021Biophotonics, @Cui2021OpticsExpress].
+Three examples are given for automated AO performance characterisations of the reflectance confocal microscope described in [@Cui2021Biophotonics; @Cui2021OpticsExpress].

-**Example 1**: The dynamic range of the SHWS for the first *N* Zernike modes can be characterised by generating and correcting for them in closed-loop using mode 0/1 of [Data Collection]. \autoref{fig:example1}(a) provides an example when characterising Zernike modes 3∼20 (excl. tip/tilt). \autoref{fig:example1}(b)-(e) provide examples of generated and detected RMS amplitudes of selected odd/even Zernike modes in increments of 0.02 μm.
-Parameters in `config.yaml` under 'AO' and 'data_collect' were set as follows.
+**Example 1**: The dynamic range of the SHWS for the first *N* Zernike modes can be characterised by generating and correcting for them in closed-loop using mode 0/1 of [Data Collection]. \autoref{fig:example1}(a) provides an example when characterising Zernike modes 3-20 (excl. tip/tilt). \autoref{fig:example1}(b)-(e) provide examples of generated and detected RMS amplitudes of selected odd/even Zernike modes in increments of 0.02 micrometers.
+Parameters in `config.yaml` under `AO` and `data_collect` were set as follows.

 ```python
 AO: